 When do I have to see a Chiropractor for my flexibility?

-Chiropractic care is the most powerful treatment to improve the range of motion of our joints.
-A chiropractor will apply pressure to make sure the adjustments and manipulation are done properly.
-They will also check your whole body, to see what is misaligned and can be the source of your lack of mobility and flexibility.
+Chiropractic care is the most potent treatment for improving the range of motion of our joints.
+A chiropractor will apply pressure to make sure the adjustments and manipulation are done correctly.
+They will also check your whole body to see what is misaligned and can be the source of your lack of mobility and flexibility.

-The chiropractor can help you with spine, neck, knees or other joints that need to be checked out for you to move more freely and without any pain.
+The chiropractor can help you with your spine, neck, knees, or other joints that need to be checked out so that you can move more freely and without pain.

-The treatment can be manual or with other techniques, such as massages, electrical stimulation, ultrasound, trigger point therapy, physical therapy and other techniques that your chiropractor understands that are useful for your health.
+The treatment can be manual or with other techniques, such as massages, electrical stimulation, ultrasound, trigger point therapy, physical therapy, and other techniques your chiropractor understands are helpful for your health.

-You will certainly benefit from the treatment to get your spine in place, your whole body aligned, your joints moving freely.
-And also you can ask for your chiropractor to recommend other exercises to do at home to help you keep your body flexible.
+You will undoubtedly benefit from the treatment to align your spine, align your whole body, and move your joints freely.
+Your chiropractor can also recommend other exercises at home to help you keep your body flexible.

 But how do I know I need to work on my flexibility?